FEMA Emergency Declaration – Virgin Islands Water Shortage and Health Impact From Unprecedented Sargassum Seagrass Influx

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Nebraska to supplement state, tribal and local recovery efforts in the areas affected by the Road 702 Fire on April 22, 2022.
-The following counties have been approved for assistance:
+FEMA has issued an Emergency Declaration for the U.S. Virgin Islands to supplement state, tribal and local recovery efforts in areas affected by a water shortage and health impact from unprecedented sargassum seagrass influx on July 15, 2022 and continuing.
+The following islands/counties have been approved for assistance:

 Public Assistance: